 Do you need an infant carrier for your newborn baby?

-We used to recommended getting an infant carrier first and then a soft structured carrier once your baby outgrew it, because most structured carriers required the additional purchase of a newborn adapter in order to use them with a young baby (0-6 months), and without the adapter, small babies (0-6 months) tend to get swallowed up.
+We used to recommended getting an newborn carrier first and then upgrading to a soft structured carrier once your baby outgrew it; this was because most structured carriers required the additional purchase of a newborn adapter in order to use them with a young baby (0-6 months), and without the adapter, small babies (0-6 months) tend to get swallowed up.

-However, most of the top-of-the-crop soft structured carriers either no longer require an infant adapter at all or include one with the carrier at no additional cost).
-So skipping the infant carrier altogether has definitely grown to be an attractive option: it fits and grows with baby, it’s easy to use, and it’s saves money.
+However, most of the top-of-the-crop soft structured carriers either no longer require an infant adapter at all or include one with the carrier (at no additional cost)…. so skipping the infant carrier altogether has definitely grown to be an attractive option.

 Here are the best baby carriers for infants.